-Police beat for Feb.
+Police Beat for Feb.
 7, 2020

 Sarasota County Sheriff’s Office reported the following arrests:

 Scott William Babcock, 52, 200 block of Shamrock Blvd., Venice.
-Charge: Probation Violation: Possession of controlled substance.
-Bond: None.
+Charge: probation violation (original charge: possession of a controlled substance).
+Bond: none.

 Melissa Frances Johnston, 47, 4500 block of Gillot Blvd., Port Charlotte.
-Charges: Two charges of known intent unlawful possession of 4 or fewer identities, larceny: petty theft second-degree first offense.
+Charges: two charges of known intent unlawful possession of 4 or fewer identities, and larceny: petty theft second-degree first offense.
 Bond: $1,120.

 Robert Allen May, 34, 100 block of Clemson Road, Venice.
-Charges: Burglary: occupied dwelling unarmed, burglary unoccupied conveyance unarmed.
+Charges: burglary of an occupied dwelling while unarmed and burglary of an unoccupied conveyance while unarmed.
 Bond: $9,000.

 Aaron David Merwine, 27, Woodmere Park Blvd., Venice.
-Charge: Probation violation: aggravated animal cruelty/ aggravated assault with weapon no intent.
-Bond: None.
+Charge: Probation violation (original charge: aggravated animal cruelty/ aggravated assault with weapon no intent).
+Bond: none.

 Kevin Michael Seuch Jr., 32, 1100 block of Queen Road, Venice.
-Charge: Probation violation: battery touch or strike.
-Bond: None.
+Charge: Probation violation (original charge: battery touch or strike).
+Bond: none.

 The Venice Police Department reported the following arrests: